tykiww/tykiww.github.io/_posts/2017-10-20-SLR-Plotly.md

 ![](https://tykiww.github.io/img/slr/slr4.png)

-We can see how small of a confidence interval we have.
-We notice by the very narrow confidence bands in our qplot.
-This is most definitely because of the high number of observations (54,000).
+We can see how small of our confidence interval are.
+We notice this by the very narrow confidence bands in our qplot.
+This is most likely attributed due to the high number of observations (54,000).
 If you were a jewelry store manager we can see how useful this information is to predict, in our range, the price of the diamond from the size.

-Now, if you were a newly-wed couple trying to look for a ring and wanted to see the predicted price for a 1 carat diamond, we just need to use the `predict()` function.
-If you transformed the data, make sure to retransform the information to correctly interpret!
+Now, if you were a newly-wed couple trying to look for a ring and wanted to see the predicted price for a 1 carat diamond, we just need to use the `predict()` function and insert a new dataframe containing the desired x-value.
+If you transformed the data, make sure to un-transform the information to correctly interpret!
 I took the `exp()` of the information.

 ```rr
 exp(predict(out.diamonds, newdata=data.frame(lncarat=1), interval="prediction"))